James Rudolph Garfield

 James Rudolph Garfield (October 17, 1865 – March 24, 1950) was an American lawyer and politician.
 Garfield was a son of President James A. Garfield and First Lady Lucretia Garfield.
 He served as Secretary of the Interior during President Theodore Roosevelt's administration.

 Early life

-Garfield was born in Hiram, Ohio, the third of seven children born to James Abram and Lucretia Rudolph Garfield.
+Garfield was born in Hiram, Ohio, on October 17 1865, the third of seven children born to James Abram and Lucretia Rudolph Garfield.
+In 1876 the family moved to what is now the James A. Garfield National Historic Site in Mentor, Ohio.
 For a year prior to his father's presidency, he studied at St. Paul's School in Concord, New Hampshire.

 On July 2, 1881, at the age of 15, he and his 17-year-old brother, Harry Augustus Garfield, witnessed the shooting of their father by disgruntled office-seeker Charles J. Guiteau at the Baltimore and Potomac railroad station in Washington.
 The President and his sons were waiting for a train en route to Williams College in Williamstown, Massachusetts, where young James had been recently accepted, when the shooting took place.
+The president died from infections related to his wounds, two months later.